 iOS 15 has been available as a public beta since the end of June, but the software is now out as a download that anyone can install.
 Just head to the Settings app on your phone and tap General — from there, you can select Software Update, where iOS 15 will be there waiting for you, if you haven’t installed the update yet.

 As for supported devices, if your phone runs iOS 14, you'll be able to upgrade to iOS 15.
 That means anything from an iPhone 6s onward will work, including the original iPhone SE and the 7th gen iPod touch. iPads get their own version of the software, known as iPadOS 15.
+Do keep in mind that Apple is regularly pushing out updates for iOS 15, including one that squashes a suite of nasty bugs.

 Be aware that not every iOS 15 feature will work on older iPhones, with capabilities that require a lot of neural processing power only available on iPhones with at least an A12 Bionic processor.
 These include: